 - If you are early for your appointment, you may be required to wait outside of the building to ensure applicants and staff can maintain physical distancing.

-- Provided all documentation is in order, the marriage licence is issued while you wait.
+- Provided all documentation is valid and in order, the marriage licence is issued while you wait.
 It may take up to 30 minutes to process your application and issue the licence.
+Please note that expired identification documents will not be accepted.

 - City Hall is not open to the public.
 Washrooms are not available and you will be required to leave the building once your appointment is complete.